 Steve Vance is the supervisor for Planetary Interiors and Geophysics Group at NASA's Jet Propulsion Laboratory (JPL).
 He's an astrobiologist and geophysicist studying the workings of icy, ocean worlds like Jupiter's moon, Europa.

 Where are you from?

 I was born in Houston, Texas.
-But I lived outside Paso Robles, Calif. from age three to eight, and I spent my formative years in Bakersfield, Calif., graduating from Bakersfield High School.
-I now live in Los Angeles, Calif.
+But I lived outside Paso Robles, California, from ages three to eight.
+I spent my formative years in Bakersfield, California, graduating from Bakersfield High School.
+I now live in Los Angeles.

 How did you end up working in the space program?

 As an undergraduate at the University of California at Santa Cruz (UCSC), I was studying physics and German, as well as fixing audio-visual (A/V) equipment.
 I had multiple interests, but I eventually fell into a project involving the role of methanol in the formation of small particles in the dust cloud that became the solar system.
 At this point, I hadn't yet decided to pursue a career with the space program.

 Then, during a summer internship with a company that makes X-ray tubes, I befriended a brilliant young engineer who had recently dropped out of a graduate program in astronomy.
 During our lunches together we talked about humanity's trajectory in time and space, societal changes that needed to occur for us to become a truly space-faring global civilization, and the significance of the discovery of alien life.
 These inspiring interactions came at a time when I was beginning to think about graduate school, and so I paid attention when I saw an advertisement for a National Science Foundation (NSF) funded interdisciplinary graduate program in astrobiology at the University of Washington.